MCSManager/Documentation/index.md

 ### Startup Method

-Execute `start.bat` or `run.bat`, etc. If the compressed package contains `launcher.exe`, you can use it to start the panel.
+Execute `start.bat` or `run.bat`, etc. to start MCSManager.
+If the compressed package contains `launcher.exe`, you can use it to start the panel.

 ### Stop Panel

-Enter `Ctrl+C` in the two terminal console windows of the panel to close normally.
+Press `Ctrl+C` in the two terminal console windows of the panel to stop MCSManager.